shivanigupta004/DSA1/README.md

 Input: [4, 2, 5, 1, 3]
 Output: [5, 4, 3, 2, 1]

+🧮 Insertion Sort in Java
+This module demonstrates the Insertion Sort algorithm in both ascending and descending order.

 🔼 Insertion Sort (Ascending)
 Method: insertionSorting(int[] arr)
 Logic: Iteratively inserts each element into its correct position by shifting larger elements to the right.